 - 5.31 Tourism and leisure are important economic activities for a city and can generate a wide range of opportunities for business and employment opportunities for residents.
 Tourist attractions such as museums, visitor centres, conference facilities, in addition to leisure developments such as multiplex cinemas, bowling alleys, entertainment complexes and theatres can draw significant numbers of people into an area.
-The Waterfront Project, for which a Masterplan has been prepared, and the establishment of the V&A at Dundee will significantly boost the tourist and business appeal of the City and bring major benefits to the local economy. - 5.32 Dundee's growing reputation for tourism and cultural activity will be promoted through the encouragement of a wide range of cultural and leisure related facilities.
+The Waterfront Project and the establishment of the V&A at Dundee will significantly boost the tourist and business appeal of the City and bring major benefits to the local economy. - 5.32 Dundee's growing reputation for tourism and cultural activity will be promoted through the encouragement of a wide range of cultural and leisure related facilities.
 The main focus and location for new developments of this nature will be the City Centre.
-The existing leisure parks within the City will also play an important role in accommodating leisure uses serving the City.
+The existing leisure parks within the city will also play an important role in accommodating leisure uses serving the city.
 Through this the promotion of Dundee as a significant visitor and tourist destination will be encouraged.